 PVR has the international airport, the mega resorts, beaches, shopping malls, and even an old town to keep most tourists happy.
-There’s no reason to trek out nearly an hour to go to another “beach” when you can just stay “safe” at your hotel with its private access to a beach.
+There’s no reason to trek out nearly an hour to go to another “beach” when you can just stay put and “safe” at your hotel with its private access to a beach.

-It is the ultimate buffer that has kept Sayulita a hidden enough town – at least for now.
+It is the ultimate buffer that has kept Sayulita a more hidden enough town – at least for now.

 And yet, being just out of arm’s reach from Puerto Vallarta means that I can take a 2.5 hour flight from Los Angeles in the morning, jump on a local bus across the street from the airport, and be there in time (even with a 2 hour time difference) to catch an afternoon surf and settle in for some beers on the beach at sunset.